-Let's see how to define the behavior of a class of objects and how OO programming allows the separation between the status of an object and its internal representation in terms of variables.
+Let's now see how to define the behavior of a class of objects and how OOP allows the separation between the status of an object and its internal representation in terms of variables.
+To do that we work out completely the Temperature class.

-Classes are usually declared in files called after the name of class: in our example Temperature.h.
+Classes are usually declared in files called after the name of the class: in our example Temperature.h.
 This isn't strictly necessary (everything can be written in the same file), but is a very good practice.
 The content of the file Temperature.h for our example is listed in Listing 3++.2.

 '''

-1 #ifndef TEMPERATURE_H
+#ifndef TEMPERATURE_H

 2 #define TEMPERATURE_H

 3

 4 class Temperature {

 5 public:

 6 Temperature();

 7 void setF(double tf);

 8 double getC();

-'''

-'''

 9 private:

 10 double t;

 11 };

 12

 13 #endif

 '''